moonorb/otelgen/README.md

 ### Description

 I needed a tool to send synthetic traces to the collector in my k8s cluster.
 This code has an image which includes parallelism so the collector can be smashed with random trace/span data.
 This is a fork.
-The original code can be found [here](https://github.com/krzko/otelgen).
+The original code from krzko can be found [here](https://github.com/krzko/otelgen).

 I only focused on traces but it can also generate metrics.